The Stages of Coming Out

 Stage 3 – Socialization with Other Gay, Lesbian, Bisexual & Transgender People

-As an LGBTQ individual begins to find and connect with others who also identify as LGBTQ, feelings of isolation and estrangement diminish.
+As a transgender individual begins to find and connect with others who identify as LGBTQ, feelings of isolation and estrangement diminish.
+Though a lesbian, gay or bisexual acquaintance may not be transgender, there are often shared feelings and struggles they share.
 A positive sense of self is strengthened by validation, education, support and acceptance by a community of others who have shared experiences.
 Positive LGBTQ role models are particularly important during this stage.

 Stage 4 – Positive Self-Identification